Frederic Block: Notable cases

 On May 24, 2016, Judge Block ordered a sentence of one year of probation (rather than the guideline 33-41 month imprisonment) for a defendant who was convicted by a jury of importation and possession of cocaine with the intent to distribute.
 In a 44-page opinion, Judge Block claimed the "collateral consequences" facing convicted felons are punishment enough.
 Judge Block's opinion and call for reform appears to be one of the most detailed examinations of collateral consequences and sentencing.

 Books

 On July 17, 2012, Judge Block released his first book named Disrobed: An Inside Look at the Life and Work of a Federal Trial Judge.
 The book was written for a behind the bench look at some of the most controversial cases in the past 20 years.
 The book covers Judge Block's approach to sentencing such as the death penalty, racketeering, gun laws, drug laws, discrimination laws, race riots, terrorism, and restitution of looted property to victims of the Holocaust.

-On May 29, 2019, Judge block released his second book: Crimes and Punishments: Entering the Mind of a Sentencing Judge.
+On May 29, 2019, Judge Block released his second book: Crimes and Punishments: Entering the Mind of a Sentencing Judge.
 The book discusses several criminal cases, Judge Block's personal experiences and personal thoughts as they related to his duties; and demonstrates to the reader the power and responsibilities of a federal judge.

+In 2024, Judge Block released another book: "A Second Chance: A Federal Judge Decides Who Deserves It."
+The book again gives examples of real cases, this time to illustrate why Judge Block believes that state judges (in addition to federal judges, who already have this power based on a 2018 federal law, the "First Step Act") should have the authority to reduce previously imposed stiff criminal sentences and to grant "compassionate release" to deserving prisoners in extraordinary and compelling circumstances.